Strength Resistance of the ship condenser supports Under dynamic impact

 Used approach is conservative and provides higher stress results.

-Finite element model (FEM) general representation and constraints scheme is presented in Figure 2.
-Detail welds modeling is shown in Figure 3.
+Finite element model (FEM) general representation and constraints scheme are presented in Figure 2, detail welds modeling - in Figure 3.

 Load spectrum was determined via the following formulas:

 FEM results showed that max. stresses were concentrated in welds and areas near support welds.

 For longitudinal (X) and vertical (Y) application of shock load spectrum max. stresses aren't exceed allowable stress or have not significant exceeding.

 For transverse (Z) direction of shock load spectrum max. stresses extremly exceed allowable level and appear in whole section cut of weld.
 In that case design need to be reviewed and update.
 Based on the results of the analysis, it was found that the values of the calculated stresses of the supporting elements are higher than allowable levels.
 Structural modifications have been proposed and developed to ensure the strength of the parts under research.